Feed (Anderson novel): Synopsis

 Meanwhile, an environmental disaster affecting Mexico causes the Global Alliance to prepare to go to war with the United States.
 Titus drives to Violet's house.
-He falls asleep shortly after arriving, but, while he sleeps, Violet shares her bad news with Titus in the form of a memory: FeedTech has decided not to help Violet because of her bizarre and unreliable customer profile.
+He falls asleep shortly after arriving, but, while he sleeps, Violet shares her bad news with Titus in the form of memory: FeedTech has decided not to help Violet because of her bizarre and unreliable customer profile.
 That weekend, Violet comes to Titus's house to ask him to go with her to the mountains.
-He is reluctant at first, but ultimately agrees.
-While in the mountains, Violet makes it clear she wants to make love with Titus, but the feeling isn't mutual.
+He is reluctant at first but ultimately agrees.
+While in the mountains, Violet makes it clear she wants to have sex with Titus, but he refuses because he feels like it would be like having sex with a zombie.
 They begin arguing and eventually part.
 On the way home, Violet's arm stops working and when she arrives home her leg fails as well.
 Titus drives away.
 The next day, Violet apologizes to Titus via feed, but Titus does not answer.

-Several months later, Titus receives a message from Violet's father saying that Violet wanted Titus to know when it was "all over."
+Several months later, Titus receives a message from Violet's father saying that Violet wanted Titus to know when it was "all over".
 He informs him that the time has come.
 Titus goes to Violet's house, where she lies in a coma, barely still alive.
 Her father blames Titus and shows him memories of parts of her body and brain shutting down and the pain she experienced.
-He then sarcastically tells Titus to be with "the Eloi."
+He then sarcastically tells Titus to be with "the Eloi".
 Titus asks what that means, but Violet's father refuses to answer, telling him to look it up.
 They fight, and Titus goes home.
-In an act of grief, he sits on his floor naked and orders the same pair of jeans continuously over the feed until he is entirely out of "credit," which is their form of currency.
+In an act of grief, he sits on his floor naked and orders the same pair of jeans continuously over the feed until he is entirely out of "credit", which is their form of currency.

 Two days later, Titus goes to visit Violet again.
 He tells her any stories he can find in the information available through his feed.
 Finally, he tells her the story of their relationship in the form of a movie trailer.
 The book ends with Violet's life systems becoming progressively weaker, and the feed ironically repeating the advertising slogan "Everything Must Go" in progressively smaller font.